-Check the scenarios below if you have difficulty validating the Umbrella module for AnyConnect for Android OS after first installing it.
+Check the scenarios below if you have difficulty validating the Cisco Secure Client with Umbrella module after first installing it.

-On the first launch there should be request for AnyConnect VPN session as shown below.
-You must accept the connection request by clicking “Ok” for the Umbrella protection to start.
+On the first launch, there should be a request for AnyConnect VPN session as shown below.
+You must accept the connection request by clicking “OK” for the Umbrella protection to start.

 Mandatory Security Step